-In 2011, diesel-powered vehicles were responsible for about half of highway vehicle emissions of particulate matter (PM-10); in 1990 diesels were responsible for 73.4%.
+In 2014, diesel-powered vehicles were responsible for 45% of highway vehicle emissions of particulate matter (PM-10); in 1990 diesels were responsible for 73.4%.
 Between 2005 and 2011 the Environmental Protection Agency updated their source from the MOBILE 6.2 emissions model to the MOVES emission model.
 MOVES results typically show higher emissions, especially for heavy trucks.